adamwan-nexplore/guidebook-nxp-hk/how-we-develop/type-systems.md

 - Have more than one `return`
 - Be very slow on TS compilation level
 - Expose a OpenAPI response with recursive nature
-- Check the video [here](https://www.totaltypescript.com/tips/dont-use-return-types-unless) by Matt Pocock
+- Check the video for [Don't use return types](https://www.totaltypescript.com/tips/dont-use-return-types-unless) by Matt Pocock

 ## When to bypass typing